sandhya-123-afk/Power-bi-1/README.md

-#Power BI Project | Healthcare Analytics Dashboard
+Power BI Project | Healthcare Analytics Dashboard

-🚀 Excited to share my end-to-end Power BI project focused on hospital performance analytics.
+  Excited to share my end-to-end Power BI project focused on hospital performance analytics.

 In this project, I designed an interactive dashboard using real-world healthcare data to analyze patients, departments, doctors, and billing insights.

-🔍 Key Highlights:
+  Key Highlights:

 Built a star schema data model using Patient, Billing, and Department tables